marqo-ai/througput-test/README.md

 This method takes the image path, load all of them, preprocess the image, and then inference all the images in a bach_manner.

-#### Method 2: Inference Server - BentoML

-This method concurrently sends the `image_path` to the inference server, and the server will load the image locally, preprocess the image, and adaptively batch the inference.

 code:
 ```python
 # warm up